#1 AGE REVERSAL TECHNIQUE

 Highly abnormal sweating is called hyperhidrosis.
-Dr. Zacher has seen (and treated) this; it's much much different from "normal" sweaty hands or normal underarm sweating that can leave a mark on the clothing.
+We have seen (and treated) this; it’s much much different from “normal” sweaty hands or normal underarm sweating that can leave a mark on the clothing.
 Hyperhidrosis of the underarms will cause so much sweat that water literally drips off the hands in a room with normal temperature.
 True hyperhidrosis is rare.

 Fortunately, Botox at Mountain Radiance Medical Spa in Asheville can treat this!
 Treating underarm hyperhidrosis is relatively easy, it takes 25 units of botox under each arm.
 At the time of this writing Mountain Radiance Medical Spa charges $500 for this treatment, and unlike facial cosmetic treatment, this lasts about 6 months most commonly (length of response can vary, and we reserve the right to change the price).

 Treating hyperhidrosis in the hands or feet with Botox is a bit more complicated because these areas are very sensitive and need to be numbed significantly prior to treatment.
-As an anesthesiologist, once again, Dr. Zacher is a superlative choice for managing this.
+As an anesthesiologist, once again, we are a superlative choice for managing this.

 Botox Before and After

 These are examples of the effects of Botox.
-Note that Dr. Zacher feels it takes three full weeks for the benefits to be complete.
+Note that it takes three full weeks for the benefits to be complete.